Pastor’s Message for March 2022

 Meeting of Alcoholics Anonymous Fellowship Hall + Google calendar

-9Prodigal God Study from 10:00 am to 10:45 am
+6Adult Sunday School from 10:00 am to 10:45 am

-+ Google calendarWorship at 11:00 am
++ Google calendarWorship from 11:00 am to 12:00 pm

 Traditional worship, including prayer and the singing of traditional hymns.
 Church Sanctuary + Google calendarKids' Sunday School from 11:15 am to 12:00 pm

-10Bible Study - Part II from 6:00 pm to 7:00 pm
+14Bible Study from 6:00 pm to 7:00 pm

 Focus on the Gospel of Mark